Mertorian/testing-exercise/README.md

 # Testing

-Learning how to run Tests.
+Learning how to run Tests through Exercises.
+For Exercises, see Class Repo.